-This Peanut Butter cheesecake pie is made without sugar, low in carbs, gluten free with a chocolaty crust and needs no baking at all!
-It is the most perfect summer treat for all your parties!
+This Sugar Free, Keto, Peanut Butter cheesecake mousse pie is made without sugar, low in carbs, gluten free with a chocolaty crust and needs no baking at all!

 I made this specifically when I knew I was having guests for a party, because quite honestly having this incredible pie around for too long in my house would have been too much of a temptation.
 So I waited.......

-If you saw my recent recipe of Sparkling Basil Lemonade and an Ava Party then you know why everyone was coming over.
+If you saw my recent recipe of Sparkling Basil Lemonade then you know why everyone was coming over.
 If not you can check it over now and come back here for the review from my friends about this pie!